D4V3M0NK/meshcentral-meshAgentController/README.md

     ```
 1. Explanation of changes:
    1. `localPort`
-      1. the port that runs locally on your system that you'll point an application to, in order to route to a remote server.
+      1. your workstation's local port that will route traffic through to a remote server.
       1. takes an integer value, without surrounding quotes.
    1. `remotePort`
-      1. the port on the remote server that you want to (ultimately) connect to.
+      1. remote device port that you want to (ultimately) connect to.
       1. takes an integer value, without surrounding quotes.
    1. `remoteName`
       1. a description that will be shown on the review screen of the connection.